 The LED in the LED TV only applies to the method of producing the backlight.
 In the past, CCFL (cold-cathode fluorescent light) has been used as a thicker and more inefficient system.
 However, nearly every flat-screen TV is now using LEDs as the backlighting source.
 There’s also simply an LED-backlit TV when you see the word “LED TV.”

 The “OLED” on OLED TV stands for “organic light-emitting diode.”
-The unique feature of OLEDs is that they can generate both color and light in one diode while energy is being fed.
+OLEDs’ unique feature is that they can generate both color and light in one diode while energy is being fed.
 OLED TVs require no separate backlight because of this.
 Each pixel you see is a color and light source.

 See Also: Best 24 Inch Smart TVs